All Products

 Step 5: Deploy the workflow

-2. In the left-side navigation pane of the Operation Center page, choose Auto Triggered Node O&M > Auto Triggered Nodes.
-On the Auto Triggered Nodes page, find the zero load node workshop_start_starrocks and click the node name.
+2. In the left-side navigation pane, choose Auto Triggered Node O&M > Auto Triggered Nodes.
+Find the zero load node workshop_start_starrocks and click its name.

-3. In the direct acyclic graph (DAG) of the node, right-click the workshop_start_starrocks node and choose Run > Current and Descendant Nodes Retroactively.
+3. In the directed acyclic graph (DAG), right-click workshop_start_starrocks and choose Run > Current and Descendant Nodes Retroactively.

-4. In the Backfill Data panel, select the nodes for which you want to backfill data, configure the Data Timestamp parameter, and then click Submit and Redirect.
+4. In the Backfill Data panel, select the nodes to backfill, set the Data Timestamp, and click Submit and Redirect.

-5. In the upper part of the Data Backfill page, click Refresh to check whether the workshop_start_starrocks node and its descendant nodes are successfully run.
+5. On the Data Backfill page, click Refresh to check whether workshop_start_starrocks and its descendant nodes completed successfully.

-To prevent excessive fees from being generated after you complete the operations in this tutorial, you can configure the Effective Period parameter for all nodes in the workflow or freeze the zero load node workshop_start_starrocks.
+To avoid unexpected charges after completing this tutorial, set the Effective Period for all nodes in the workflow, or freeze the zero load node workshop_start_starrocks.

 What to do next